World Enough and Time (Doctor Who): Plot

 Bill awakens in a hospital, where she finds that she has been fitted with a mechanical device that serves as her replacement heart.
 Razor, one of the hospital's employees, shows her around and explains that some of the patients are waiting to be "upgraded" for "Operation Exodus", to escape the polluted air of the ship's lower levels due to contamination from the fuel.
 Years later, they see footage from the bridge of the Doctor coming down the lift.
 However, Razor then tricks Bill into becoming the next "upgrade" subject.

 Upon arriving, the Doctor and Nardole explore the hospital while Missy tries to determine the origin of the colony ship.
 She finds the vessel is from a "twin" of Earth, Mondas.
 Razor approaches her and insists she has been here before, and that the Doctor will never forgive her for what has happened to Bill.
-When she denies it, "Razor" removes his disguise, revealing himself to be the Master (as played by John Simm), Missy's earlier incarnation.
+When she denies it, Razor removes his disguise revealing himself to be the Saxon Master, Missy's earlier incarnation.
 The Doctor and Nardole find an operating theatre where a "Mondasian" Cyberman, from when the Doctor first encountered them, emerges from a closet.
 The Cyberman identifies itself as formerly being Bill Potts.
-The Master and Missy then explain they are all witnessing the genesis of the Cybermen.
-The Cyberman tells the Doctor "I waited for you", revealing that Bill is the Cyberman; underneath its face cover, Bill sheds a tear.

 Continuity

-Bill is converted into a Cyberman matching the original design from the 1966 serial The Tenth Planet.

-The Doctor performs Venusian aikido on Jorj, a specialty of the Third Doctor that he first demonstrated in The Green Death (originally called "Venusian karate" in Inferno).

 The Master says that he loves disguises, a fondness which dates back to his debut appearance in Terror of the Autons when he posed as a telephone engineer.
 He also mentions being "someone's former Prime Minister"; the Master was elected Prime Minister during "The Sound of Drums" / "Last of the Time Lords", under the alias Harold Saxon.